'The revelations are GOBSMACKING!' Why Britney's memoir was delayed for four months ｜ BANG Showbiz English

-Britney Spears' memoir was reportedly delayed because layers had "demanded" to see it before it went to print.
+Britney Spears' memoir was reportedly delayed because lawyers had "demanded" to see it before it went to print.

 The 41-year-old pop star - who is now married to actor Sam Asghari but dated fellow singer Justin Timberlake in the early 2000s and had a brief relationship with Colin Farrell in 2003 - regained control of her multi-million dollar fortune and various aspects of her life when a conservatorship governed by her family was terminated in 2021 but the release of her tell-all memoir was delayed because her exes were reportedly "conscious" about what she may have written.